vijayalakshmimanne12/MagicPose/README.md

 ## Some tips
 ### The task
 From our experiences with this project, this motion retargeting task is a data-hungry task.
-Generation result highly depends on the training data, e.g. the quality of pose tracker, the amount of video sequences and frames per video in your training data.
+Generation result highly depends on the training data.
 You may consider adopt [DensePose](https://arxiv.org/abs/1802.00434) as in [MagicAnimate](https://arxiv.org/abs/2311.16498), [DWPose](https://github.com/IDEA-Research/DWPose) as in [Animate Anyone](https://arxiv.org/pdf/2311.17117.pdf) or any other geometry control for better generation quality.
 We have tried [MMPose](https://github.com/open-mmlab/mmpose) as well, which produced slightly better pose detection results.
 Introduce extra training data will yield better performance, consider using any other real-human dataset half-body/full-body dataset, e.g. [TaiChi](https://github.com/AliaksandrSiarohin/first-order-model)/[DeepFashion](https://mmlab.ie.cuhk.edu.hk/projects/DeepFashion.html), for further finetuning.

 ### The code
 Most of the arguments are self-explanatory in the codes.
 Several key arguments are explained below.